jcpelletier/ContinuousDeliveryTools/README.md

 ## MSTeams/SendTextToTeams.py
 - This script sends a message to a Microsoft Teams channel via an incoming webhook with optional subject, message, and multiple images.
+- Note that Teams doesn't not support direct image upload via API and instead requires you to supply hosted links.
+You can use HostImagesInBlob.py to generate these links for images you create.

 "Usage: python SendTextToTeams.py <webhook_url> <subject> <message> <path_to_image_urls_file>"